brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 - build C# package
 - copy managed DLLs to the Assets folder of your Unity project
-- copy unmanaged DLLS to project folder to use it with Unity player
+- copy unmanaged DLLs to project folder to use it with Unity player
 - after building Unity project copy unmanaged DLLs to exe folder

 R